marquez5g/bun-powerstatus/README.md

 # bun-powerstatus

 A server that waits for the command "turn on" to send an answer to a client.
-It checks every x miliseconds and timeouts with an y value, both provided as a command line argument.
+It checks every x miliseconds provided as a command line argument.

-It uses long polling to keep the connection open for the client until the desired timeput.
+It uses long polling to keep the connection open for the client.

 To install dependencies: